-Adoption Alimony Annulment Bankruptcy in Divorce Business Valuations Child Custody Child Support Child Visitation Collaborative Law Divorce Domestic Violence Enforcing of Agreements Financial and Tax Issues Mediation Pre-Marital Agreements Property Division Relocations Spousal Support More Practice Areas
+Adoption Alimony Bankruptcy in Divorce Business Valuations Child Custody Child Support Child Visitation Collaborative Law Divorce Complex High Asset Divorce High-End Divorce High Profile Divorce Domestic Violence Enforcing of Agreements Financial and Tax Issues Mediation Property Division Spousal Support More Practice Areas

 Complete and submit this form and we will contact you shortly.

 An annulment is "a judicial pronouncement declaring a marriage invalid."
 Differing from divorce, an annulment is done retroactively, meaning that a marriage that has been annulled is considered to have been invalid from the start, almost as though it never occurred.
 Divorce takes place when a marriage is determined to have been legally valid.

 What Types of Marriages are Prohibited in Pennsylvania?

 Pennsylvania law prohibits the marriage of the following:

 When Can a Marriage Be Annulled in Pennsylvania?

 In Pennsylvania, a marriage can be annulled on the following grounds, according to Pennsylvania Statues Title 23 §1304, 1704, 3304-3305, and 5102:

 If one of the parties is under the age of 18, written consent must be granted by a parent or guardian to approve a marriage.
 Anyone under the age of 16 will need parental consent as well as the approval of a judge.
 If this is not obtained, the marriage can be annulled.